5 Tips for Buying Non-fiction Books for the School Library

 We also do more elaborate activities for Library Lessons, so I keep these student supplies stored in a closet, and set them out when needed:

-• Color pencils – When we have a graphic organizer for a library activity, being able to use colors makes these simple worksheets into a fun experience for students.
+• Color pencils – When we have a graphic organizer for a library activity, being able to use colors makes a simple worksheet into a fun experience for students.
 I get these very cheaply through my school district warehouse, and have one set of assorted colors per table.
 I’ve also seen golf-pencil-size ones in a dozen assorted colors for a buck and a half at the office supply store.

 • Color markers – A great dollar store item, around a dollar for a set of 6-8, depending on the tip type.
 My middle schoolers prefer the skinny ones with pointed tips, but I also keep a supply of chisel-tip ones for poster projects.
 I discovered some of the cheap ones don’t bleed through paper as much as more expensive permanent markers, so a double benefit.